chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Search for a Policy Group

-Use the search bar on the Policy Groups tab (**Chef Infra Server > Policy Groups**) to find a policy group from the list.
+The search bar on the Policy Groups tab (**Chef Infra Server > Policy Groups**) finds a policy group from the list.
 Enter the name of a policy group in the search bar to view matching Policy Groups.

 {{< figure src="/images/automate/search-for-a-policygroup.png" alt="Search for a Policy Group">}}